CP7 (classification): Skiing

 In teaching skiers with cerebral palsy, instructors are encouraged to delay the introduction ski poles as skiers may overgrip them.
 Use of a ski bra is also encouraged as it helps the skier learn correct knee and hip placement.
 One method of learning to ski for competitors with cerebral palsy in this classification is the American Teaching System.
 They first thing skiers learn is what their equipment is, and how to put it on and take it off.
 Next, skiers learn about positioning their body in a standing position on flat terrain.
 After this, the skier learns how to side step, and then how to fall down and get back up again.
 The skier then learns how to do a straight run, and then is taught how to get on and off the chair lift.
 This is followed by learning wedge turns and weight transfers, wedge turns, wide track parallel turns, how to use ski poles, and advanced parallel turns.

 While learning to ski, skiers in this class with cerebral palsy may use ski-bras, bungee cords, outriggers, slant boards or toe boards.

 Standing volleyball

 Standing volleyball is a disability sport variant open to people with different types of permanent minimal disabilities, with two different grades of teams depending on the severity of their disability.
 CP7 and CP8 sportspeople are eligible to participate in Grade A. This grade includes people who have finger amputations.

 Swimming

-CP7 swimmers are often classified in S7, S8, S9 or S10 because of their hemiplegia and spasicity.
+CP7 swimmers are often classified in S7, S8, S9 or S10 because of their hemiplegia and spasticity.
 The less severe, the closer they are to S10.